Review these 13 common reasons why investors reject startup pitches to improve your chances

 “Don’t be in a rush to get big.
 Be in a rush to have a great product.” ~ Eric Ries

-You have basically focused on putting out a big company picture by spending large sums of money on salaries and promotional offers instead of focusing on validated learning and product development.
-This is a huge red flag to investors.
+You have focused on putting out a big company picture by spending large sums on salaries and promotional offers instead of validated learning and product development.
+This is a huge red flag for investors.

 Conclusion

-Raising funds for a business is no easy feat.
-In fact, it might be one of the hardest things you ever have to do as an entrepreneur.
+Raising funds for a business might be one of the hardest things you ever have to do as an entrepreneur.
 For this reason, it makes sense to learn how to pitch your business to investors the right way.
-If you want to win investors over, you need to avoid making the mistakes above.
+To win investors over, you need to avoid making the mistakes above.

-For more startup and PR tips, visit us on Facebook and Twitter.
+For more startup and PR tips, visit us on Facebook and X (Formerly Twitter).